vukasinterzic/AdminToys/Azure/README.md

 - Get-AZVMInfo - get all info about Azure VMs

+- Get-AZVMNSG - get all info about Network Security Groups applied to VM.

 - Get-AZBackupInfo - get info about Azure backups, for all or individual VMs

 - Get-AZUpdateInfo - get info from Azure Update Management